 New York City Mayor Eric Adams announces new initiative that will involuntarily hospitalize more mentally ill people

-New York City Mayor Eric Adams announced a new initiative to deal with severely mentally ill people on the city's subways and streets that would involve hospitalizing more people involuntarily, even if they do not appear to pose an immediate danger to others.
+New York City Mayor Eric Adams announced an initiative that would give the city more leeway to involuntarily hospitalize severely mentally ill people on the city's subways and streets, even if they do not appear to pose an immediate danger to others.

 "My administration is determined to do more to assist people with mental illness, especially those with untreated psychotic disorders, posing a risk of harm to themselves, even if they are not an imminent threat to the public," Adams said Tuesday.
 "It is not acceptable for us to see someone who clearly needs help and walk past.
 For too long, there has been a gray area where policy, law and accountability have not been clear and this has allowed people in need to slip through the cracks."